nyl-auster/rust-memo/README.md

 }
 ```

 Because integers are simple values with a known, fixed size, they are pushed onto the stack.
-The stack contains now :
+The stack looks like now :
 ```
 let y = 5
 let x = 5
 ```

-BUT this code will throw an error
+🚨but this code will throw an error : s1 can **not** be used anymore after s2 declaration.

 ```rust
 fn main() {
     let s1 = String::from("hello");